Birkbjo/dhis2-generate-app/README.md

 Can be either an absolute url, or one of shortcuts: `(staging, prod)`.
 In case of a shortcut it will use the DHIS2 hosted [staging server](https://staging.apps.dhis2.org) or [prod server](https://apps.dhis2.org).

 Default: `https://localhost:3000`

+### `--minV`, `--minDhisVersion`

+If present, this is used as minDhisVersion the app version is compatible with.
+Defaults to latest versions minDhisVersion.

+### `--maxV`, `--maxDhisVersion`

+If present, this is used as maxDhisVersion the app version is compatible with.
+Defaults to latest versions maxDhisVersion.